DevZiegler/Raspberry-Pi-fan-controller/README.md

 * Start luncher.sh once for the RPM calibration
 * add luncher.sh to /etc/rc.local and reboot

-The circuit was designed with the help of the forum participants of [mikrocontroller.net](https://www.mikrocontroller.net/topic/492831).
+The circuit was designed with the help of the forum participants of [mikrocontroller.net](https://www.mikrocontroller.net/topic/492831) for a 5V/0.05A Fan.

 ![electronic circuit](/images/fan_control.png)